shifisingh/workorder-nlp/README.md

 there is space in the work orders for free text.
 This script was written as a starting off point to analyze this free text in the work order.
 # Notes
 The script as it stands is fairly rudimentary.
 It was my first time using NLTK and a good way to learn the software.
-In the future, the default nltk parsing tags would need to be modified to better serve the specific needs of the plant.
+In the future, the default nltk parsing tags would need to be modified to better serve the specific needs of the plant, or there would need be some sort of additional filter after the parts of speech tagging.